Bayswater

-Bayswater is an area within the City of Westminster in West London.
+Bayswater is an area in the City of Westminster.
 It is a built-up district with a population density of 17,500 per square kilometre, and is located between Kensington Gardens to the south, Paddington to the north-east, and Notting Hill to the west.

 Much of Bayswater was built in the 1800s, and consists of streets and garden squares lined with Victorian stucco terraces; some of which have been subdivided into flats.
 Other key developments include the Grade II listed 650-flat Hallfield Estate, designed by Sir Denys Lasdun, and Queensway and Westbourne Grove, its busiest high streets, with a mix of independent, boutique and chain retailers and restaurants.

 Bayswater is also one of London's most cosmopolitan areas: a diverse local population is augmented by a high concentration of hotels.
 In addition to the English, there are many other nationalities.
-Notable ethnic groups include Greeks, French, Americans, Brazilians, Italians, Irish, Arabs, Malaysians and many others.
+Notable ethnic groups include Greeks, French, Americans, Irish, Italians, Brazilians, Russians, Arabs, and Swedes, amongst others.